Visual-Analytics-2024/VA-Project/README.md

 **Insights**

-* General Gates have the highest mean traffic flux except general Gate 0 and 3.
-As General gate 0 and 3 are at the boundaries of the park and only have 2 other sites directly connected to them.
-The less traffic expected.
+* General Gates typically exhibit the highest average traffic flow, with the exception of Gates 0 and 3.
+These gates, located at the park boundaries and directly connected to only two other sites, are expected to experience lower traffic.
-* Gates and ranger stops have the least mean traffic.
-This is also expected behavior as only ranger vehicles are allowed to pass Gates and will most likely visit ranger stops.
+* Gates and ranger stops experience the lowest average traffic.
+This aligns with expectations, as only ranger vehicles are permitted to pass through gates and are more likely to visit ranger stops.

 #TODO: Add mean STD cartype